happydxf/learngit/readme.txt

 Edit on dev branch.
-git is a free software distributed by GPL. git is a distributed version control system. git has a mutable index called stage. git tracks changes.
+git is free software distributed by GPL. git is a distributed version control system. git has a mutable index called stage. git tracks changes.